StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 We don’t need SplitMix’s ability to generate _and_ split

-- We should really use all aux RNG bits for splitting, not generation
+- We should use all auxiliary bits for splitting, not generation

-  - DotMix does this — and it has collision resistance proof
+DotMix does this — and it has collision resistance proof

+- So, let’s try using DotMix...

 ---
 # Optimized DotMix (SplitMix paper)